-Fault Meaning Run-Time Error Blinks CAN Bus Communication Error No CAN traffic for 10 seconds 1 CAN Voltage Out of Range, High A CAN line is above 5 VDC 2 CAN Address Conflict Two devices on bus claiming the same address 3 EEPROM Read/Write Error Unable to read or write to EEPROM 4 LF Module Communication Error Unable to communicate with LF PCB 5 I/O Expander Communication Unable to communicate with I/O Expander PCB 6 Error
+Fault Meaning Run-Time Error Blinks CAN Bus Communication Error No CAN traffic for 10 seconds 1 CAN Voltage Out of Range, High A CAN line is above 5 VDC 2 CAN Address Conflict Two devices on bus claiming the same address 3 EEPROM Read/Write Error Unable to read or write to EEPROM 4 LF Module Communication Error Unable to communicate with LF PCB 5 I/O Expander Communication Error Unable to communicate with I/O Expander PCB 6

-Appendix E: Troubleshooting Note: A complete power cycle requires that power is removed for 2 minutes!!!
+Appendix E: Troubleshooting

+Note: A complete power cycle requires that power is removed for 2 minutes!!!

 Keypad is not functioning No audible beep when button is pressed Check for power and good ground connection.
-Keypad beeps one long and two shorter This is a CAN error and is usually due to wiring harness issues.
+Keypad beeps one long and This is a CAN error and is usually due to wiring harness issues.
 Please refer to Appendix E: CAN Requirements for harness requirements.
-The keypad doesn't think it can communicate to the e-Controller so it is nonfunctional until the CAN issue is resolved.
-This includes programming. beeps Make sure module & keypad has power.
+The keypad doesn't think it can communicate to the PKE Controller so it is nonfunctional until the CAN issue is resolved.
+This includes programming. two shorter beeps Make sure module & keypad has power.
 There are two LEDs; one red and one green.
 They are located inside the module.
 One or the other should be blinking or on.
 Connector Locations section identified the location.
 Replace keypad.
 I put the 5-digit code in, and it doesn't do a double beep Reprogram entry code.
-Pressing the Start button won't start the vehicle Make sure that pressing a button on the fob makes the LED blink.
-If no replace battery.
-Make sure the fob LED blinks when you press the start button, and the fob is in range of the antenna (steering column).
-The start button blinks three times, and nothing happens Replace fob battery.
-The LED can blink and still not have the power to send messages.
-Check fuses.
-Does the e-Controller have power?
-Check the J13P14 wire.
-This is an antenna and should be laid out as described in Appendix B: Installing e-ASK Components.
-Re-sync fobs.
-Check power to J11 connector.
-The start button blinks five times, and Cycle Power to the e-Controller leaving power off for 2 minutes. nothing happens Check wiring harness for the LF antenna attached to the J11 connector (these antennas are b-directional), Open circuit, shorted to ground, etc. Check wiring harness J11P4 and J11P2 (communication lines between the module and vehicle computer) for continuity.

 Will not lock or unlock Clean door contacts.
 Power is supplied to the actuator through spring loaded metal conductors.
 Make sure they are clean.
-Descript Lock on Holostovill a st Check actuator (replace if needed).
+Check actuator (replace if needed).
 These actuators are 12V bi-directional.
 You should be able to activate them with 12VDC one way to lock and the other to unlock.

 Pressing Lock or Unlock will not operate a specific door by keypad or fob Check voltage at door contact, the controller sends a .5 second pulse one direction for lock, and the other for unlock.
 Most voltmeters average over .75 seconds so you may not see the 12VDC, but you should see your voltmeter show a voltage above 9 volts.
 Check harness for continuity.
 Lock and unlock will not unlock any doors by keypad or fob If you can hear the internal relays click, check power to either the J1 connector or the J2 connector.
 The power to the relays is separate from the power to the electronics.
 The J11 connector powers the electronics and the relay coils (the clicking sound).
 J1 and J2 connectors are on the same power source.
 Powering one, powers them both.
 For relays to give power one or both will need power given to it.
 Nothing is happening.
 Check the fuses.
 Check system LEDs.
 For locations of LED please go to section Connector Locations.
 Check power to the J11 connector.
-Lock and unlock work with the Change fob battery. keypad, but not with fobs Re-sync fob(s).
-The fo b works but it is intermittent or has bad range Sometimes the fob works and Arrange the RKE antenna as discussed in the RF Antenna Guidelines. sometimes it doesn't Cycle power to the system off (2 minutes min), then on again.
+Lock and unlock work with Change fob battery. the keypad, but not with fobs Re-sync fob(s).
+The fob works but it is intermittent or has bad range Sometimes the fob works Arrange the RKE antenna as discussed in the RF Antenna Guidelines. and sometimes it doesn't Cycle power to the system off (2 minutes min), then on again.
 One fob is not syncing When you sync fobs, all fobs need to be sync'd at the same time.
 With any sync, it erases previously sync'd fobs.
-Check DIP switch settings to see if it's turned off.
-The light & horn stopped providing lock or unlock confirmations Check external relays triggered by e-Controller.
-Check wiring continuity.
+The light & horn stopped Check DIP switch settings to see if it's turned off. providing lock or unlock Check external relays triggered by PKE Controller. confirmations Check wiring continuity.
 See Accessories in wiring diagrams.